 A Research Advisory Committee is established for each graduate student and is responsible for determining the individual student’s program, monitoring academic performance and providing feedback to the research conducted.
 The RAC is composed of: a primary supervisor or co-supervisors and committee chair, along with additional faculty members from within or beyond the College with expertise in the area of research that the student is conducting.

 MSc committee membership should be 3 as a minimum.
 For a PhD program, a minimum of 5 members are required.
 For specific research advisory committee guidelines please see section 10.1 of the College of Graduate and Postdoctoral Studies Policies Manual located on the University website.

-Health Sciences Graduate Students should have 2 Research Advisory Committee meetings per academic year.
+Health Sciences Graduate Students should have at least one Research Advisory Committee meetings per academic year, which should be held in the spring.
+Minutes from the spring RAC meeting should be documented by the Committee Chair, and submitted via email.
 Regular RAC meetings are meant to ensure that each student's program of studies is on track.
 In general, students are expected to complete a Master’s program of study in 2 to 3 years.
 A PhD Program would take 4 to 6 years to complete.

 In order for a student to apply to the Health Sciences Graduate Program a student must have a supervisor or co-supervisor who has their primary faculty appointment with the College of Medicine.
 Additionally, the chair of their RAC needs to have their primary faculty appointment with the College of Medicine.
 The other members of the RAC may be either internal or external to the College of Medicine.